 E-Trap's enclosure is a compact 18×13×10 inches, allowing placement in the most effective position without significantly impacting room aesthetics.
 The E-Trap is designed to address two separate problem frequencies simultaneously (as long as the box position is in the high-pressure location for both).
 Four rotary pots let users set desired frequency (coarse and fine controls), contour (think of this as Q plus feedback) and the amount of feedback (damping) for each offending resonance.
 A switch selects whichever of two sampling microphones (front or back of the cabinet) you find most effective, and another switch turns on/off the two channels.
 A mini-plug for the E-Trap mic's output is also provided, but this was not tested.

 While E-Trap includes Windows PC measurement software, it was not tested in this review.
 If you don't use that software, Bag End recommends using an FFT analyzer with 0.5Hz resolution.
-I used the Meyer SIM 3 system, a dual-channel FFT that operates at
+I used the Meyer SIM 3 system, a dual-channel FFT that operates at 1/48th-octave resolution.

 I tested the E-Trap in two completely different rooms and learned that achieving proper results requires several hours.
 This box is not simple to adjust because the problem you're trying to solve is not simple.
 The first step is finding the high-pressure points in the room for the frequency you're trying to tame.
 This involves measuring the room in corners, along walls and along the floor and ceiling to identify the E-Trap's optimal placement.
 By placing your measurement mic in another high-pressure zone, you can see the same basic adjustment results.
 In symmetrical rooms, this is generally on an opposite boundary, but in odd-shaped rooms the mix position is a reasonable spot.
 The problems I was trying to control weren't subtle, so I could easily hear the E-Trap's effect at the mix position.
 I wasn't going after the resonance-causing frequency peaks, but was trying to fill in holes in the speaker response at the listening position in both rooms.